fouge/fouge.github.io/_posts/2020-04-13-project-management-notion.md

 - Address: postal address of the company (probably the headquarters if you want to send an invoice).
 - Founders: it's always better to know the founders behind the company you are working for.
 My ideal customers are startups so I feel this piece of information is important to me.
 One could link it to a Notion account changing the field type to "Person".
 Another great solution I might consider for myself shortly would be to have another table to store Contact information such as e-mail, phone number, etc, and link it directly there.
 - Employees count: to grasp an idea about the structure.
-- Funding: how do the company is scaling if they intend to?
+- Funding: how is the company scaling, if they intend to?
 - Revenues: nature, amount or anything that can give you an idea about the amount of money the company is dealing with.
-This field is a text block so you can put any details that you care about.
+This field is a text block so you can put any details you care about.
 - Status: I didn't tell you that I also use that table to list prospects.
 Here I can choose between customers and prospects.
 Doing this provides 2 different views to filter "customers" and "potential customers", or simply "contacts" if I feel the need to add a third status.

 The last two lines are links to the tasks they are involved with and the documents (quotation/invoice) where they are mentioned.
 Let's dive into how the tasks are handled in my customer project manager.